codetrotters/codingchallenge2015/README.md

 links promising developers with startups so they can get invaluable real life experience.

-As part of the application process we post a coding challenge coding challenge every year.
+As part of the application process we post a coding challenge every year.

 You can read more about the CodeTrotters Fellowship at [http://www.codetrotters.com/fellowship](http://www.codetrotters.com/fellowship)

 ##Participating in the Challenge

-To participate in this challenge, you need a github account to fork this repository.
-Once you finish with your solution sends us a Pull Request.
+To participate in this challenge, you need a github account.
+Fork this repository, once you finish with your solution sends us a Pull Request.

 We are looking forward to read all your solutions!